August Is Children’s Eye Health and Safety Month

 Get Help If Your Child Has Cancer

 We hope this information will help save the precious sight and life of children.
 If you know a child who has recently been diagnosed with cancer, ask them to contact us.
 Here to Serve provides support, guidance and assistance for families and their children as they work though the challenge of cancer.
-If you wish to donate your time or resources, please contact us at this link.
+If you wish to donate your time or resources, please contact us at Here to Serve.

 About The Author